gasdyueer/toyxyz_manager-zh/README.md

 **gallery**: The path where images and videos are located.

 **Cache folder**: Designates the path where hashes, notes, and examples for specific models are stored.
 If left unspecified, a 'cache' folder will be automatically created in the directory where the current script is located.
+The newly entered cache path will take effect after restart.

 The Civitai API key and the Hugging Face token are used for downloading models and metadata, although not essential.